weisJ/Mima/README.md

 - Arguments are passed within parenthesis (e.g. ```STV(5)```, ```LDVR(1,SP()```)
 - ```SP``` is a function call, so it has to be used by typing ```SP()``` and **not** ```SP```.
 - You can use scopes ```{ ... }``` for variable shadowing.
-  Variables are lost outisde the scope except they explicitly define a memory cell.
+  Variables are lost outside the scope except they explicitly define a memory cell.
   Constants are lost indefinitely.
 - Variables must be defined before they can be used.
 Jumps are the only exception for this.
 - You can **not** jump into an inner scope.
 Jumps can only occur within the same or an outer scope.